 There are many other potential liable parties depending upon the circumstances surrounding the accident.
 A local or state government entity may be liable if the accident occurred on public property (for example a child injured on unsafe playground equipment in a public park).
 An employer may be liable for the actions of an employee that caused injury.
 A property owner could be liable for being careless in maintaining the property, even if the owner did not create the dangerous condition.
 In California a land owner owes a duty of reasonable care to anyone who enters the property, whether a social guest, a business customer, or even a trespasser.

-If you or a loved one has been injured by a defective product or by the negligent or intentional actions of another person, you should contact an experienced attorney as soon as possible.
-At the Law Office of Steven J. Horn, we will diligently pursue your claim to help secure the compensation that you deserve.
+If you or a loved one has been injured by a defective product or by the negligent or intentional actions of another person, you should contact an experienced Personal Injury Lawyer as soon as possible.
+At the Law Office of Steven J. Horn in Encino, Los Angeles, we will diligently pursue your claim to help secure the compensation that you deserve.
 You may be entitled to receive damages for such things as past and future medical costs, lost wages, lost earning capacity, pain and suffering, loss of consortium (a spouse’s claim of lost companionship), and other related damages.